 Southern High-Andean District: From the center of Neuquén up to Tierra del Fuego, between the 500 m (1640 feet) and 2000 m (6562 feet) above sea level.
 The prevailing vegetation are gramineous steppes of various species, and in some Regions there are communities of low-lying bushes.

-Very similar to that of the Puna province, which surrounds it almost completely, though remarkably more impoverished.
+Very similar to that of the Puna province, which surrounds it almost entirely, though remarkably more impoverished.
 There are various endemic species such as lizards and aquatic frogs.

 Practically non-existent.
 There may be transhumant pasturing and some mining.

-Its northern limit can be assimilated to an oblique line which goes from the pre-cordillera to the center of Mendoza until the mouth of Chubut river in the Atlantic.
-In the south it spreads up to the north-east of Tierra del Fuego, in the east it is bounded by the Atlantic Ocean and in the west by the High-Andean Province (up to the center of Neuquén) and Sub-Antarctic Province (up to Tierra del Fuego).
+The Patagonian Province is part of the Patagonian-Andean Domain of Argentina.
+Its northern limit can be assimilated to an oblique line that goes from the pre-cordillera to the center of Mendoza until the mouth of the Chubut River in the Atlantic.
+In the south it spreads up to the north-east of Tierra del Fuego, in the east it is bounded by the Atlantic Ocean, and in the west by the High-Andean Province (up to the center of Neuquén) and Sub-Antarctic Province (up to Tierra del Fuego).

 Dry and cold; in winter there are frequent snowfalls.